 Tune in to the latest ABM insights, trends, and strategies.Listen to the Podcast

 ABM is ultimately about being account-centric, where your buyers are at the center of every interaction.
-It relies on creating highly personalized experiences by combining targeted content and intentional communications across every touchpoint.
+It relies on creating highly personalized, real-time experiences that combine targeted content and intentional communications across every touchpoint.

-Sixty-nine percent of business buyers expect companies to anticipate their needs.
+Sixty-two percent of buyers expect companies to anticipate their needs.

-The key to doing this successfully lies in your CRM.
+The key to doing this successfully is your CRM.
 It’s your single source of truth for account data that gives teams a 360-degree view of the customer and powers account-centric marketing.
 Next, you can personalize engagements for your audience with marketing automation.

-Create personalized content for target accounts and distribute it in the ways they prefer.
+Create personalized content for target accounts (and personas within those accounts) and distribute it in the ways they prefer.